-Do you make parenting decisions for your children, or do you let them decide?
-Hear Heather’s story of letting her daughter choose, and what happened next.
+Do you make confident parenting decisions, or do you cater to your kids’ whims?
+Hear Heather’s story of caving to her daughter, and what she learned.

-Here’s a question for the new year: Where is the line between letting kids make decisions for themselves and making decisions for them?
+Here’s a question for the new year: Where is the line between letting kids make choices for themselves and making parenting decisions for them?

 Before Christmas break, I based a decision on what my daughter wanted, and not on what I thought was best in my mom-gut.
 And it back-fired.

 I walked out of a doctors appointment with my oldest, Pippa, thinking I would drive her back to school.

 She had an slight injury that would mean she had to take it easy at recess in order to not make her injury worse.
 Otherwise, she was fine to return to school, and the doc even encouraged her to go back.

 But I was hesitant.
 My husband thought she should stay home as well and take it easy.
 It wasn’t that we are paranoid parents, but her injury was a bit sensitive and we didn’t have confidence in her ability to lay low on the playground.
 In addition, she might be in pain when sitting for long periods of time.

 I couldn’t decide whether or not she should go, but since the doctor was so positive about it, I started the 20 minute drive toward school.